Davincii-ar/Davincii-ar/README.md

 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [Linkedin](https://www.linkedin.com/in/hamza-arfak/)
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I am half Finnish
+I am half Finnish.

 <!---
 Davincii-ar/Davincii-ar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.